NetScaNDN: A Scalable and Flexible Testbed To Evaluate NDN on Multiple Infrastructures: Testbed Overview

 IP NETMG receives a network topology from the user side, user sends the requested topology in the format of adjacency matrix~\cite{adjacency} via either testbed Graphical User Interface (GUI) or API (Figure~\ref{topo}).
 The GUI is designed by ElectronJs~\cite{electronjs}, and the user can manually design the topology.
 In addition, it can directly receive the topology configuration via RESTFUL API~\cite{richardson2013restful}.

 \sol exploits two strategies for IP Routing sub-module for a given network topology: First, global routing when there is no routing protocol, in this case, IP Routing uses Dijkstra~\cite{dijkstra} algorithm to find the best path, and set the corresponding next hop for each destination\footnote{We set a routing prefix for each node, so if there are $N$ node in the testbed, there are $N-1$ destination for each node.
 Each routing prefix is a /32 prefix.}.
 Second, if dynamic routing protocol is required for an experiment, \sol uses Bird~\cite{filip2010bird} daemon to run either Open Shortest Path (OSPF)~\cite{ospf}, or Border Gateway Protocol (BGP)~\cite{bgp}, based on user request.
-This module also can be used for distributed load balancing methodologies~\cite {esmaeili2018new,hoque2023ecomves}.
+This module also can be used for either distributed load balancing methodologies~\cite {esmaeili2018new,hoque2023ecomves}, or creating customized topologies based on network requirements \cite{esmaeili2024samba,esmaeili2024serene}.

 \textbf{NDN NETMG:} After configuring the IP routing of nodes, this sub-module configures NFD for NDN routing.
 First, Face Config creates corresponding faces to neighbor nodes. \sol Face Config can create several types of NDN face (Ethernet, TCP, UDP, and web socket).
 It creates point-to-point links between nodes.
 The second step toward configuring the NDN protocol stack is name convention, we allocate a main prefix for each node $n_i$ so-called $/testbed/P_i$, and in the Application Configuration (AC) module it can be divided into more name prefixes in a hierarchical architecture and according to test scenario.